 Couples often seek the help of a therapist when one or both partners recognize problems in the relationship such as different goals, struggles with intimacy, or communication difficulties.
-By working in therapy you can identify the strengths and weaknesses in how you relate to each other and better understand the roles you and your partner play in creating problems in the relationship.
+In therapy you can identify the strengths and weaknesses in how you relate to each other and better understand the roles you and your partner play in creating problems in the relationship.
 This will help you discover ways to keep individual problems from interfering with your life together.

-Couples therapy can help you both develop and maintain a passionate, spontaneous, trusting and loving relationship.
+Therapy should be a safe place to explore new ways of being.
+In creating a safe and supportive environment I encourage couples to experiment with each other and take risks.
+Couples therapy can help you both develop and maintain a passionate, trusting, and loving relationship.
 Often the process may lead you to acknowledge individual challenges from childhood or from past relationships.
-If these echos from the past are creating problems in the present a course of individual therapy may be recommended.
+If these echoes from the past are creating problems in the present, a course of individual therapy may be recommended.

 - Click here to access the Psychotherapist – Patient Service Agreement